-Police must commit to scale up the capacity of restorative justice trained officers within the borough to understand the information to be provided to enable the Crown Prosecution Service to make effective decisions.
-The CPS must be engaged and in agreement with the approach and committed to using these options as out of court disposals.
+Police must commit to scale up the capacity of restorative justice trained officers within the borough and understand the information required to make effective decisions.
+From April 2013, the responsibility for making a decision whether to issue a conditional caution will sit with the police.

-In order to minimise overhead and risk of cost escalation, conditional cautions would initially focus on diversionary alcohol/ASB impact awareness and/or domestic violence perpetrator courses.
+In order to minimise overhead and risk of cost escalation, conditional cautions would initially focus on diversionary alcohol/ASB impact awareness courses.

-Within the fee paid directly by the offender, the provider would manage payment admin, registration, completion and data hand off to and from CPS.
-Should the offender fail to attend the course within certain tolerances, the provider would notify the CPS and onward prosecution would resume.
+Within the fee paid directly by the offender, the provider would manage payment admin, registration, completion and data hand off to and from.
+Should the offender fail to attend the course within certain tolerances, the provider would notify the police and onward prosecution would resume.
 This element would therefore be cost-neutral from partners' perspective and would also simplify and minimise the job of recording and handing off the cautions for Police colleagues.